Instawork/hyperview/docs/reference_behavior_attributes.md

 > When using `action="back"` or `action="navigate"`, the existing screen will be reloaded if the `href` attribute differs from the `href` used to request the content originally.
 During the request, we can show a loading screen using `show-during-load`.

+See also [Loading Screen](/docs/reference_loading_screen) for more information on customizing loading screens.

 #### Update actions

 During update actions, the elements referenced in `show-during-load` will be shown on the current screen.
 The indicator elements is hidden after the href is fetched.
 This is a no-op for elements which don't exist on the screen.